angular/angular/aio/content/guide/hierarchical-dependency-injection.md

 Injectors in Angular have rules that you can leverage to achieve the desired visibility of injectables in your applications.
-By understanding these rules, you can determine in which NgModule, Component or Directive you should declare a provider.
+By understanding these rules, you can determine in which NgModule, Component, or Directive you should declare a provider.

 Angular has two injector hierarchies: